Scarlett Johansson makes rare comment about ex-husband Ryan Reynolds

 Following his divorce, Reynolds got remarried to Blake Lively in 2012.
 The beloved Hollywood couple went on to have three daughters, James, eight, Inez, six, and Betty, three.
 Earlier this year, they welcomed their fourth child, whose name they haven’t revealed.

-Meanwhile, Johansson got married to Romain Dauriac in 2014, before they split up in 2017.
+Meanwhile, Johansson married Romain Dauriac in 2014, before they split up in 2017.
 The former couple share an eight-year-old daughter, Rose.
-In 2020, she got remarried Colin Jost, and they announced the birth of their son, Cosmo, in 2021.
+In 2020, she married Colin Jost, and they announced the birth of their son, Cosmo, in 2021.

 During her conversation with Paltrow, Johansson was asked what she learned from her previous marriages.
 In response, she recalled what her feelings about dating were, in general, when she first started seeing Jost.